Would you and your partner like to improve your relationship?

 Get FREE help with your relationship

-If you are eligible you will get FREE access to a proven, flexible, and effective on-line program OR be provided with information and links to services to help you strengthen your relationship.
+If you are eligible, you will get FREE access to an online program OR be provided with information and links to services to help you strengthen your relationship.

 You cannot choose which group you are allocated to - everyone in the study is randomly assigned (like the flip of a coin) so that the results will not be biased.